-polymerase chain reaction (RT-PCR), and serological methods (such as enzyme-linked immunoassay [ELISA]).
-In addition, because manifestations of the novel coronavirus pneumonia were diverse and changed rapidly, judging by radiographic images for early detection and evaluation of disease severity and follow-up of patients were heavily depended on experience.40 As a result, clinically suspected patients, with a history of exposure, fever, and positive findings on chest CT, had to receive rapid diagnosis with molecular technologies.42 Genomic sequencing was a way for identifying diseaseassociated pathogens^{2,11} at the beginning of the outbreak of COVID-19.
+Diagnosis of COVID-19 has been facing difficulties because laboratory detections and radiographic images are not always in agreement with clinical features and contact histories of patients71.
+Laboratory detections included genomic sequencing, RT-PCR, and serological methods (such as Enzyme-linked immunoassay, ELISA).
+Additionally, because manifestations of the novel coronavirus pneumonia were diverse and changed rapidly, judging by radiographic images for early detection and evaluation of disease severity and follow-up of patients were heavily depended on experience51.
+As a result, clinically suspected patients, with a history of exposure, fever, and positive findings on chest CT, had to receive rapid diagnosis with molecular technologies72.

+Genomic sequencing was a way for identifying disease associated pathogens^{2,11} at the beginning of the outbreak of COVID-19.
 But it was too complicated and expensive for a large scale of detections.
-RT-PCR methods based on spike gene and N gene developed by several companies and China CDC were widely used for detecting viral RNA, and were considered a gold standard.^{2,11,34,43} However, this method had its limitations, such as short detection window from nasopharyngeal swabs, false sampling, cross-contamination of samples, and inconsistence of sample collections and preparations.
+RT-PCR methods based on spike gene and N gene developed by several companies and China CDC were widely used for detecting viral RNA, and were considered a gold standard^{2,11,44,73}.
+However, this method had its limitations, such as short detection window from nasophrygeal swabs, false sampling, cross-contamination of samples, inconsistence of sample collections and preparations.